 The special offers on Pimms and invites to school sports days can only mean one thing: summer holidays are around the corner.

-Whether you’re going abroad or spending the summer watching the World Cup, make sure your digital lead generation campaigns keep working even when you’re not.
+Whether you’re going abroad or indulging in a staycation, make sure your digital lead generation campaigns keep working even when you’re not.

 If you have Google AdWords campaigns running, download the Google AdWords app (not AdWords Express).
 This handy app gives you top-line campaign information including:

 Also, to ensure you don’t overspend on your media budgets, use AdWords handy budgeting tools.
 You can set daily and monthly budgets and if your business is seasonal, have a look at last year’s summer stats to make sure set appropriate levels of budget so your competition doesn’t get the edge while you’re away.